patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 echo "[INFO] Hotspot setup complete."<br>
 echo "[INFO] Start it manually with: nmcli connection up HOTSPOT"'<br>
 ```
+Edit this script to your needs and make it executable **chmod +x setup_hotspot.sh**

-When this has run, we do  ls /etc/NetworkManager/system-connections. it should now contain HOTSPOT.nmconnection
+When this has run, we do  **ls /etc/NetworkManager/system-connections**.
+It should now contain HOTSPOT.nmconnection

-We need a python script that checks the wifi connection and eventally opens the accesspoint and serves the form
+We need a python script that checks the wifi connection and, if needed, opens the accesspoint and serves the form.
 **nano /home/user/wificonfig.py**
 ```
 #!/usr/bin/env python3